videosdk-community/ai-avatar-demo/README.md

-# AI Avatar with VideoSDK Agent
+# Building an AI Avatar with VideoSDK Agent

 This repository demonstrates integrating Simli avatar with VideoSDK Agent SDK, providing AI agents with a human-looking face for interactive voice and video conversations.